 There are four types of dietary fat – each one can have a different effect on our blood cholesterol levels.
 For this reason, it is recommended to replace food and drinks high in saturated and trans fats with alternatives that contain more polyunsaturated or monounsaturated fats.

 Each gram of fat contains twice the kilojoules (energy) of carbohydrate or protein.
 Because of this, if you have foods and drinks with too much dietary fat, it can be difficult to maintain a healthy weight.

-Meals with a small amount of fat can enhance the taste and also help to keep you satisfied for longer.
-Throughout the day you should consume a wide range of everyday, healthy foods.
-By doing this, you will get a small total amount of dietary fat, particularly polyunsaturated and monounsaturated fats to meet your daily requirements.
+Fats can bring out flavour in foods, so consuming meals with small amounts of fat can make foods more enjoyable and can satisfy our hunger for longer.
+Throughout the day you should consume a wide variety of foods including foods with small amounts of dietary fat, particularly polyunsaturated and monounsaturated fats, to meet your daily requirements.

-Dietary fat can be classified into four groups.
+Dietary fat can be classified into four types.
 These are:

-Saturated fats contribute to the risk of cardiovascular diseases (such as heart disease and stroke), because they raise LDL blood cholesterol levels.
-These fats are commonly found in many discretionary foods and drinks (those to only have sometimes), such as takeaway (‘fast’) foods, and in commercial products such as biscuits and pastries.
+These fats are commonly found in many discretionary foods and drinks (those to only have sometimes) – such as energy-dense takeaway (‘fast’) meals and some commercial products (such as biscuits and pastries).